Skip to content

 Common designators used for varistors:

-(my preferred choice)MV
+• RV (my preferred choice)

-MOV
+• MOV

-How They Work
+How MOVs Work

-Zinc oxide varistors are made from a sintered matrix of zinc oxide (ZnO) grains.
-The grain boundaries behave very similar to semiconductor PN junction.
-Because the grains are randomly orientated and positioned throughout the varistor, the whole structure can be compared a huge network of diodes connected in various series and parallel configurations (and random polarities)1.
+Zinc oxide varistors are made from a sintered matrix of zinc oxide (ZnO) grains with other metal oxide additives, sandwiched between two metal plates which act as the electrodes.1 The zinc oxide grains themselves are highly conductive, while the filler material between the zinc oxide grains is highly resistive.
+A unique phenomenon occurs at the boundary between two zinc oxide grains.
+Here, depletion regions form and creates what can be considered as back-to-back zener diodes (using zinc oxide, they have a breakdown voltage of around 3.5V).1 Because the grains are randomly orientated and positioned throughout the varistor, the whole structure can be compared a huge network of diodes connected in various series and parallel configurations (and random polarities)2.

 where:

-is the current, in Amps
+II is the current, in Amps AA

-is a constant
+kk is a constant

-is the varistor voltage, in Volts
+VV is the varistor voltage, in Volts VV

-is a device specific constant (more on this below)
+α\alpha is a device specific constant (more on this below)

-is a “figure of merit” and device specific.
-The higher the for more non-linear the varistor, and the better it performs as a voltage clamp.
+α\alpha is a “figure of merit” and device specific.
+The higher the α\alpha for more non-linear the varistor, and the better it performs as a voltage clamp.
 It has a very strong relationship to the composition of the device, and can be somewhat generalized by device makeup:

 Varistors degrade when they are subjected to repeated surges.
+This is one downside of varistors compared to TVS diodes, which do not degrade.

 Important Parameters